 Pro-forma category Information required Project title Funding Licensee The Funding Licensee for the Project.
 Network Licensee Project Partners Where there is collaboration between Network Licensees, the Funding Licensee's partner(s) should be identified here.
 Will the Project be implemented in partnership with a Non-Network Licensee?
-Yes/No. If yes, confirm the identity of the Non- Network Licensee.
+Yes/No. If yes, confirm the identity of the NonNetwork Licensee.
 Cross-Industry Project?
-Yes/No. Estimated Project funding The Funding Licensee must provide an approximate figure of the total cost of the Project and the amount of funding from the Gas NIC (and the Electricity NIC in relation to a Cross-Industry Project) for which it considers it will apply in the Full Submission.
-The Network Licensee should also indicate if the Project is requesting funding from the NIA.
+Yes/No.